NMathar/gravcms-dev-starter/README.md

 user -> Grav user dir mounted to the docker container.
 This is the main directory of all code changes.

 tmp -> Downloads and temp stuff to store

-## Running

-After `npm run dev:install` is your website Running and up on http://localhost:8080